- How is the hour rating on a bulb determined?

 - 5000K – 6000K = Daylight

-The LBD customer service staff can help you choose the best light for your needs.
+You can learn more about this in our "Color Temperature Scale" article.
+Our customer service staff can also help you choose the best light for your needs.

 A compact fluorescent is often used as an alternative to a standard light bulb.
 Compact fluorescents (also called PL twin-tube, CFL twist tube, or BIAX lamps) can be used in table lamps, wall fixtures, and lamp posts.
 The lamp life is about 10 times longer than a standard light bulb, and they use 3 to 4 times less energy to operate.